Hello, Linera

 Congratulations!
 You've published your first application on Linera!

-Querying your Application
+Querying your application

 Now let's query your application to get the current counter value.
 To do that, we need to use the client running in service mode.
 This will expose a bunch of APIs locally which we can use to interact with applications on the network.

-linera service
+linera service --port 8080

 Navigate to http://localhost:8080